sensu/sensu-docs/content/sensu-go/5.18/reference/agent.md

      {{< /language-toggle >}}

 2. Make sure the environment variable is named correctly.
-All environment variable names must begin with `SENSU_`.
+All environment variables controlling Sensu configuration begin with `SENSU_`.

      To rename a configuration flag you wish to specify as an environment variable, prepend `SENSU_`, convert dashes to underscores, and capitalize all letters.
      For example, the environment variable for the flag `api-host` is `SENSU_API_HOST`.